Jtullis316/Elk-Stack/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- 209.169.102.88 (whatever your personal IP address is for your personal computer)
+- (Whatever your personal IP address is for your personal computer)

 Machines within the network can only be accessed logging in from the jumpbox machine via ssh.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?
 Jumpbox and the address is 10.0.0.4